lsst/rtn-087/index.rst

   * No due dates are adjusted with this option.
   * If the normal cadence is maintenance once a month and the next scheduled activity is 2 weeks after maintenance was last completed, the due date will still be in 2 weeks.

+* **Maintain Cadence of Next** maintains the activity frequency and adjust the schedule for the next scheduled maintenance activity

+  * When selecting this option, and the relevant maintenance activity has previously been manually rescheduled, the Group Leader will be asked to confirm if they want to change the schedule.
+  * Due date for only the next maintenance activity on the schedule is updated to maintain the normal cadence of the maintenance activity (if the Group Leader confirms).
+  * If the normal cadence is once a month, the next maintenance activity will be rescheduled to be due 1 month after the last maintenance activity was completed.

-* **Maintain Cadence** maintains the activity frequency and adjust the schedule
+* **Maintain Cadence of All** maintains the activity frequency and adjust the schedule for all upcoming maintenance activities

+  * When selecting this option, and any relevant maintenance activities have previously been manually rescheduled, the Group Leader will be asked to confirm if they want to reschedule manually-adjusted activities.
+    If they say no, then only maintenance activities that have not been manually rescheduled will be updated to maintain cadence.
-  * Due dates for all future maintenance activities on the schedule are updated to maintain the normal cadence of the maintenance activity.
+  * Due dates for all future maintenance activities on the schedule, or only those that have not been manually adjusted, are updated to maintain the normal cadence of the maintenance activity.
   * If the normal cadence is once a month, the next maintenance activity will be rescheduled to be due 1 month after the last maintenance activity was completed.

 * **Skip Next** cancels the next maintenance activity and maintains the rest of the schedule